What to do when your car slides on ice

 What should you avoid to prevent sliding?

-By the time winter rolls around each year, most drivers are out of practice when it comes to winter driving.
-As a result, the first snowstorm of the year leads to an unusually high number of collisions – just consider the 400 collisions the city of Toronto saw during one of the first major snowfalls of the 2019 season.
+By the time winter rolls around each year, most drivers are out of practice when it comes to winter driving; and cars sliding on ice is a common occurrence during the season.
+As a result, the first snowstorm of the year leads to an unusually high number of collisions.

 Driving too fast